-The road to language learning is iconicNovember 13th, 2012 in Psychology & Psychiatry /
+The road to language learning is iconicNovember 13, 2012 in Medicine & Health / Psychology & Psychiatry

 Languages are highly complex systems and yet most children seem to acquire language easily, even in the absence of formal instruction.
 New research on young children's use of British Sign Language (BSL) sheds light on one of the mechanisms - iconicity - that may endow children with this amazing ability.